 Accidental Releases.
 EPA enforces requirements under Section 112(r) of the Clean Air Act to prevent chemical accidents and releases.
 Owners and operators of sources producing, processing and storing extremely hazardous substances must identify hazards associated with an accidental release, design and maintain a safe facility, prepare a Risk Management Plan (RMP) and minimize consequences of accidental releases that occur.
 EPA conducts inspections and and reviews facility RMPs to verify compliance and ensure the quality of the overall preparedness, prevention and response.

 Pesticides.
 EPA enforces requirements under the Federal Insecticide Fungicide and Rodenticide Act (FIFRA) that govern the distribution, sale and use of pesticides.
 EPA takes enforcement actions to address the distribution or sale of unregistered pesticides, registered pesticides whose composition differs from that submitted at registration, and registered pesticides that are misbranded or adulterated.
 EPA may also stop the sale or seize pesticide products which do not meet FIFRA requirements.
 One focus of EPA's FIFRA enforcement program is to ensure pesticides entering the United States meet FIFRA requirements.
-To learn more about the imports enforcment program, see the Pesticide Import Enforcement Newsletter (PDF) (2pp, 377K) and other recent import enforcement activities.
+To learn more about the imports enforcement program, see recent import enforcement activities.

 EPA and the states verify FIFRA compliance through a comprehensive FIFRA compliance monitoring program which includes inspecting facilities, reviewing records and taking enforcement action where necessary.
 The FIFRA compliance assistance program provides businesses, federal facilities, local governments and tribes with tools to help meet environmental regulatory requirements.